Rehjii-Martin/Declutterer/README.md

 # Screenshot Cleanup Tool

-This is a simple and efficient bash script designed to clean up old screenshots from your `Pictures/Screenshots` directory.
+This is a simple and efficient bash script designed to clean up screenshots from your `Pictures/Screenshots` directory.
 The script removes all image files (e.g., `.png`, `.jpg`, `.jpeg`) that are older than today's date.
 This tool is ideal for maintaining a tidy system by automatically managing screenshots and freeing up disk space.

 ---